About arc42

 Security is a cross‑cutting concern because it affects both the backend services and the frontend.
 Even though this is an academic project, we still apply basic security principles.

 • API Gateway Isolation: Nginx acts as the single public entry point, isolating backend services from direct external access.
-Only Nginx is exposed on port 80, while Users Service and Game Server run on internal Docker network ports.
+Only Nginx is exposed on port 80, while all backend services run on internal Docker network ports.

 • Authentication and Authorization: Only authenticated users can access certain features, such as creating matches or viewing their profile.
 The Auth Service handles JWT authentication and exposes token verification for internal service-to-service authorization checks.